tbranyen/diffhtml/packages/diffhtml-website/pages/api.md

 ## <a href="#inner-html">innerHTML</a> **`(mount, input, options)`**

 Compares and updates the contents of `mount` with the `input`.
-Creates a Transaction, invokes [middleware](/middleware.html), compares old and new markup, runs [transitions](/transitions.html), and patches the DOM.
+Creates a Transaction, invokes [middleware](/middleware.html), compares old and new markup, and patches the DOM.

 <a name="inner-html-arguments"></a>